PROFILE

 occupation.

-and Gorane groups within the government grew in
+Gorane groups within the government grew in the

-defected and fled to Darfur in Sudan, from which
+and fled to Darfur in Sudan, from which he

 In the following 2 years, Deby faced at least